Tortricinae

 (NCBI-index: 2.655036)

-The Large Fruit-tree Tortrix (Archips podana) is a fairly easy-to-recognize leafroller because of the “bell” shape which can be seen in a resting position.
-The males and females are different in color.
-The female is brown with only a dark elongated spot along the costa.
+The Large Fruit-tree Tortrix (Archips podana) is a fairly easy-to-recognise leafroller because of the “bell” shape, which can be seen when resting.
+The males and females are different in colour.
+The female is brown with only a dark, elongated spot along the costa.
 The male has a dark median band in the middle of the wing and a dark spot at the base.
 Furthermore, the male has a white zone on the wing.
-This leafroller flies in two generations from May to September and the wingspan is 18-26mm.
-The larvae feed on the foliage, flowers, and fruit of a wide variety of deciduous trees.
-Host plant: Hazel, Beech, Apple, Pear, Rose, and Blueberry.
+This leafroller flies in two generations from May to September, and the wingspan is 18-26mm.
+The larvae feed on various deciduous trees’ foliage, flowers, and fruit.
+Host plant: Hazel, Beech, Apple, Pear, Rose, Blueberry.
 Dutch name: Grote appelbladroller.
 Frisian name:

 Flying period: